Voluntary principles for child safety, including safety by design

 • Identify an industry-wide set of principles that are relevant and applicable to all actors engaged in reaching the goal of eliminating CSEA online, e.g. 5 Country Ministerial,Voluntary Principles to Counter CSEA online.

-• Agree as a core minimum that the best interests and dignity of all users should be considered in the design and use of products and services – with safety by design a core business objective. .
+• Agree as a core minimum that the best interests and dignity of all users should be considered in the design and use of products and services – with Safety by Design a core business objective. .

 • Three principles are highlighted in the Australian eSafety Commissioner’s Safety by Design initiative: